freenas/freenas-docs/userguide/storage.rst

 :guilabel:`Standard Volume Operations` (gear) icon and select :guilabel:`Extend`.
 Click the :guilabel:`Confirm` checkbox and click :guilabel:`Ok` to bypass the warning message.
-This will reopen the pool creation screen described in the previous sentence, but with the pool name displayed as read-only.
+This will reopen the pool creation screen described in the previous paragraph, but with the pool name displayed as read-only.

 .. index:: Hot Spares, Spares
 .. _Adding Spare Devices: